wycks/WordPhing/README.md

 WordPhing
 =========

-Beta of a WordPress build and test system using Phing.
+WordPress build using Phing.

-- Automated Installing WordPress from the command line.
+- Automated Installing WordPress from the command line (install script).
-- Currently builds WordPress in about 30 seconds depending on your Internet connection and how many plugins you include.
+- Currently builds WordPress in under 30 seconds depending on your Internet connection and how many plugins you include.
 - Simple config file and command to run

 If you want something that has a lot more features please check out WP-CLI. https://github.com/wp-cli/wp-cli

 *Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
-It should work right out of the box (default PEAR folder in most PHP installs already includes it)*
+It should work right out of the box (the default PEAR folder in most PHP installs already includes it)*

 ## What does it do?